Signs of Depression in Teens

 How is Depression Diagnosed and Treated in Teenagers?

-In order to diagnose your teenager with depression, a doctor must perform a physical exam, lab tests, and psychological evaluation to rule out other conditions.
+To diagnose your teenager with depression, a doctor must perform a physical exam, lab tests, and psychological evaluation to rule out other conditions.
 Once diagnosed, depression is typically treated in two ways: medication and psychotherapy.

 However, it’s important to note that the type of depression will have a major influence on the treatment path your doctor chooses.
 These are the most common depression types: